Topic:

 • If they're home and upset, ask them to let the family know they're going to take some quiet time (in their bedroom perhaps,) until they're feeling better.

-• Tell them to do something that relaxes them – listen to your favourite music, play a musical instrument, practice some mindful breathing, go outside and enjoy the sun or the feel of the wind on your face.
-Get creative – do some writing, make some music, cook up a storm.
+• Tell them to do something that relaxes them – listen to favourite music, play a musical instrument, practice some mindful breathing, go outside and enjoy fresh air.

-• Talk to your parents or a trusted adult you trust about anything that’s bothering you.
+• They can talk to you or a trusted adult they trust if anything's bothering them.

-• Set aside some focus time to sets goals and challenges.
-Think about both your strengths and weaknesses and make an action plan.
+• They should set aside some focus time to set goals and challenges, thinking about their strengths and weaknesses.

 Helpful materials